AlfonsoRReyes/fonzie-oilgains/README.md

 Source files for this blogdown site
 ===================================

-Release: 0.1.0
+Release: **0.1.1**

 The design of this blog has been inspired by  https://robjhyndman.com.
-Originally based on  [hugo-finite](https://github.com/lambdafu/hugo-finite).
+Theme was originally based on  [hugo-finite](https://github.com/lambdafu/hugo-finite).